najmiter/GPA-Calculator/README.md

 Use this link to use it -> https://najmiter.github.io/GPA-Calculator

+### ShOW ALL Button
+To see all the courses that you've added so far, use this button.

 ***This app is still under development.
 Many features have yet to be implemented.
 When they do, you'll be able to find more about them here!*** 😁